 When the world surprises the hell out of you and leaves you at the mercy of cash flows, anything and everything goes.

 Looking back on the last three years, it might be easy to conclude that there is a simple recipe for surviving the pandemic: Just stick around long enough, don't die in the process, and things will get better.

-But simply "sticking around" understates the numerous organisational and technical complexities that firms have to go through such as the re-allocation of manpower resources, deciding which planes to put in long term storage and the costs involved in such an operation (both the tangible and opportunity costs), as well as the means to raise sufficient capital to tide a potentially longer than expected winter.
+But simply "sticking around" understates the numerous organisational and technical complexities that firms have to go through.
+In the case of SIA, this means re-allocation of manpower resources, deciding which planes to put in long term storage and the costs involved in such an operation (both the tangible and opportunity costs), as well as the means to raise sufficient capital to tide a potentially longer than expected winter.

 When you are neck-deep in a sticky situation it can sometimes be difficult to see how the longer term picture can potentially play out.
 Check out these depressing headlines from 2020: